microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

 ```

 ## Things to consider
-### Do not edit this connector in the out of the box UI.
+Do not edit this connector in the out of the box UI.
 This connector supports pagination, which is implemented by a policy template that does not appear in the list of available templates.
 If you modify the connector in UI, this policy template will be lost and pagination will not work.

-### There are two pre-requisites to retrieve ownership details beyond the AAD object ID (eg displayName or UPN) for the owning users.
-The connector's Application identity requires User.ReadBasic.All and the user consenting to the connector also needs Directory Reader AAD Role.

 ## Frequently Asked Questions
 ### Why have you not added the other application endpoints?